aadilmallick/my-notes-docusaurus/docs/devops/09-terraform.md

 ### Variables

-You can define variables in Terraform that you can then use throughout your Terraform files, using the `terraform` block like so:
+You can define variables in Terraform that you can then use throughout your Terraform files, using the `terraform` block like so, with these meta-arguments:

+- `description`: the human-facing description of what the variable does or represents.
+- `default`: the default value of the variable

 ```hcl
 variable "instance_type" {